drand/drand/cmd/relay-gossip/README.md

 # Drand Pubsub Relay

-A program that relays drand randomness rounds over libp2p pubsub (gossipsub) from a gRPC, HTTP or gossipsub source.
-It is the "drand gossipsub relay" in this helpful diagram:
+A program that relays drand randomness rounds over libp2p pubsub (gossipsub) from a gRPC, HTTP, or gossipsub source (labeled as _drand gossipsub relay_ in this diagram):

 ```
               +-------------------------------+